The Key Moment: On lap 188, Denny Hamlin, who dominated the second half of the race, reasserted himself by retaking a lead he wouldn’t relinquish.

 Wow, do you think Joey Logano is a bit miffed at Kevin Harvick?
 I don’t know about commenting on another driver’s wife like that, especially if you’re single.
 And I doubt we’ll be seeing Kahne and AJ Allmendinger enjoying a few laughs and a game of paper triangle football at the local Waffle House after Monday’s team meeting at RPM.

 Psst.
 I’ve got a secret for you.
 Want to see some of the old-school style racing me and the other old folks are always going on and on about?
-Order up coverage of Tony Stewart’s All-Star dirt-track race Wednesday night from Eldora.
+Order up coverage of Tony Stewart’s all-star dirt race Wednesday night from Eldora.
 As an added bonus, profits help a variety of good causes.

 Was it just me, or was there more passing under the rain delay than there was for the first 100 laps at Pocono?
 What a sorry-ass snoozer most of this race was.